+Investment Maturities

-Investment Maturities 90 90 Days 91 Days Days Greater than Investment Type or or Less to 180 Days 5 Days 365 Days Federal Farm Credit Bank \$ - \$ - \$ - \$ 1,185,793 United States Treasury - - 9,1 53,712 2,308,968 Federal Home Loan Bank - - 3 94,178 5,715,049 Total \$ - \$ - \$ 9,5 47,890 \$ 9,209,810
+90 Days 91 91 Days Days Greater than

+Investment Type or Less to 180 Days to 365 Days 365 Days

+Federal Farm Credit Bank \$ - \$ - \$ - \$ 1,185,793

+Federal National Mortgage Assn. - - - -

+United States Treasury - - 9, 153,712 2,308,968

+Federal Home Loan Bank - - 394,178 5,715,049

+Total \$ - \$ - \$ 9,5 547,890 \$ 9,209,810

 The Authority's eligible investments are governed by the 2016 Senior and Subordinate lien revenue bond indentures, state statutes and the Authority's investment policy.
 By contractual agreement, the Authority may invest all or a portion of the funds from the Senior and Subordinate lien revenue bonds.
-The investments maximum stated maturity of an individual investment cannot exceed five years unless approved by the Board of Directors.
+The investments maximum stated maturity of an individual investment cannot exceed five years unless approved by the Board of Directors (Board).
 Interest earned, or profits realized from any investments must be retained in the investment account.
 Any profit realized from the liquidation of investments must be retained in the investment account.
 Likewise, any loss resulting from the liquidation of investments must be charged to the investment account.
-As of September 30, 2022, all the Authority's investments were rated AAA by Moody's Corporation.
+As of September 30, 2023 and 2022, all the Authority's investments were rated AAA by Moody's Corporation.